Yui-H8/Datacamp/AI_Understanding Artificial Intelligence.md

 * AI can do amazing things, from recognizing faces to predicting the weather.
 One of its most important skills is learning from data to improve over time.
 Machine Learning

+### Listen and learn
+* AI is made up of different areas that work together to create smart systems.
+Some AI applications combine multiple fields to achieve their goals.
+1. Natural Langage Processing  (NLP)
+2. Knowledge Reoresentation & Reasoning
+3. Deep Learning
+4. Speech or Text Output

 ---
 ## 2. Tasks AI can solve